Belated Merry Christmas to everyone. And Happy New Year. May God bless you.

 Excerpts:

 "I was personally offended," said Phillip Archer of Dallas.
-"My bishop basically told me that if I vote for Barack Obama, I will go to hell."
+"My bishop basically told me that if I vote for Barack Obama, I will go to hell."and

 Nicole LeBlanc said several people at Holy Trinity Catholic Church in Dallas walked out during the 11 a.m.
 Sunday Mass when the letter was read at the time usually reserved for a homily.